havlli/EventPilot/README.md

 TEST_DISCORD_BOT_TOKEN=ANOTHER_DISCORD_BOT_TOKEN_FOR_TESTING
 ```
 _Note: You can use same token for the test token, you should be running the development environment on testing discord bot instance.
 In case you're running dev environment on "live" discord server you can use different token for testing Discord4J and Discord API calls._
-3. In terminal navigate to `docker-compose-postgres.yml` and compose docker container in detach mode.
+3. In terminal navigate to `docker-compose-postgres.yml` and compose postgresql container in detach mode.
 ```shell
 cd src/main/resources/db
 docker compose -f docker-compose-postgres.yml up -d